Do Women Actually Watch 'Female Friendly' Porn?

 Over the past five years or so, Female Friendly categories have begun to appear across mainstream porn sites like Pornhub, YouPorn, and xHamster.
 They often have a little Venus symbol next to the category name, just in case you needed clarification.
 Their content differs from site to site: some of it, as you might expect, is all soft lighting and missionary.
 Some is rougher though, with liberal use of words like “ramming” in the title.

 But why have these categories emerged?
-Are porn companies responding to an increase in female users or are they trying to attract more female users?
+Sure porn companies might be responding to an increase in female users or are they trying to attract more female users?
 Or is Female Friendly porn simply a token gesture in a medium dominated by the male gaze?

 In 2015, PornHub and Redtube got together to analyse the data on female porn viewers.
 On average, 24 percent of their users were female, and almost all said they watched lesbian porn.
-Lesbian was the most searched category and term, closely followed by gay, big dick, teen, and threesome.
+Lesbian was the most searched category and term, closely followed by gay, big dick, threesome, and squirt.
 The For Women category managed to slip in at a respectable number eight on the most-watched list.

 I ran my own unscientific survey via social media for the purposes of this article.
 Of the 80 female participants, 90 percent used free streaming sites as one of their primary sources of porn, and the categories they watched were extremely diverse: from amateur to lesbian, from hunk to bondage to gangbang, from facesitting to anal, hentai, creampie, and romantic to incredibly specific fetishes.
 Of all the categories listed, only three stood out as popular across the board: lesbian, gay, and amateur.